railsadminteam/rails_admin/docs/activestorage.md

 end
 ```

-You can specify the field as a 'active_storage' type if not detected:
+You can specify the field as an 'active_storage' type if not detected:

 ```ruby
 field :asset, :active_storage
 ```

-## Deleting attachment
+## Deleting an attachment

 You need to define a delete method if you want to delete attachment: